richtastic/ff/src/3DR/wiki/app.md

 		- projecting known 3D points
 		- projecting unknown corners?
 02/24 - triangulation algorithm updates
-03/02 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth 03/09 - test new set of 10 ~ 20 images
+03/02 - texture-triangle-edge problems -- rendering on device shows lines at the edges of triangles -- should be smooth -- DIALATION of texture after it's created (post process requires map)
+03/09 - test new set of 10 ~ 20 images

 ? - BA identify/remove view if it's position is very bad????